 - 1. FRA, as a Signatory and the lead federal agency for the HST Project, has authority to execute, amend, and/or terminate this MOA. - 2.
 FRA has the primary responsibility to ensure the provisions of this MOA are carried out. - 3.
+FRA is responsible for all government-to-government consultation with Tribes.

+B. The MD SHPO and PA SHPO

+- 1. The MD SHPO and PA SHPO, as Signatories with responsibility for regulatory review and compliance, have authority to execute, amend, and/or terminate this MOA. - 2.
+The MD SHPO and PA SHPO will review, provide comment and approve submittals, as specified in this MOA.

+C. CSX

-FRA is responsible for all government-to-government consultation with Tribes. - B. MD SHPO and PA SHPO - 1.
-MD SHPO and PA SHPO, as Signatories with responsibility for regulatory review and compliance under Section 106, have authority to execute, amend, and/or terminate this MOA. - 2.
-MD SHPO and PA SHPO will review, provide comment, and approve submittals, as specified in this MOA. - C. CSX - 1.
-CSX, as an Invited Signatory, has the same rights with regard to seeking amendment and/or termination of this MOA as other Signatories and will ensure that specified stipulations and procedures, for which it has assumed responsibility, are carried out in accordance with the terms stipulated in this MOA. - 2.
-CSX, as the Project Sponsor, is responsible for implementation and funding of the stipulations of this MOA, consistent with paragraph D.2 below. - 3.
-As authorized by FRA, CSX will continue to coordinate and prepare any necessary analyses, documentation, and recommendations on its behalf, but FRA remains legally responsible for all findings and determinations, including determinations of eligibility and effects of the HST Project, as well as resolution of objections or dispute resolution.
+- 1. CSX, as an Invited Signatory, has the same rights with regard to seeking amendment and/or termination of this MOA as other Signatories and will ensure that specified stipulations and procedures, for which it has assumed responsibility, are carried out in accordance with the terms stipulated in this MOA. - 2.
+CSX, as the Project Sponsor, on behalf of FRA, is responsible for implementation and funding of the stipulations of this MOA, consistent with paragraph D.2 below. - 3.
+As authorized by FRA, pursuant to 36 CFR § 800.2(c)(4), CSX will continue to coordinate and prepare any necessary analyses, documentation, and recommendations on its behalf, but FRA remains legally responsible for all findings and determinations, including determinations of eligibility and effects of the HST Project, as well as resolution of objections or dispute resolution.